 Dubbed as the Southeast’s premier whitewater rafting adventure, it delivers breathtaking scenery and treasured whitewater in a wilderness setting.
 This and a lot more makes it one of the most popular river trips in the country with something for everyone.

-A hidden gem of Montana with awesome scenic landscape, excellent fishing and excellent wildlife viewing.
+A hidden gem of Montana with an awesome scenic landscape, excellent fishing, and excellent wildlife viewing.
 The river rafting ranges from peaceful float trips to Class III whitewater adventures making it ideal for those who just wants to enjoy an idyllic rafting experience.

 Another river that is widely popular as well as beautiful, Deerfield River is a Connecticut River tributary.
 Here guests can enjoy whitewater rafting, boating, fishing, and swimming with sections varying from mellow to class IV thrillers.

 It is said to be one of California’s finest whitewater rivers.
 Many who have enjoyed their rafting adventure here comes back year after year.
 It is also a popular hiking and backpacking destination.

 A river in Ecuador, the Upano River runs from the sierra to the depths of the Amazon.
 Although the river is mainly used locally for fishing, rafting and kayaking is also offered out of Macas.
 A river known for its fossils, sandy beaches, and many hot springs, we should not forget to include its spectacular whitewater, incredible scenery, amazing hiking trails and beautiful riverside camps.
 With the country’s rich cultural history, this is one trip that most will surely enjoy.